-We define the Number of Loans Transacted as the transaction volume, measured by number of loans facilitated on our platform, between a borrower and originating bank during the period presented.
-We believe this metric to be a good proxy for our overall scale and reach as a platform.
+We define Transaction Volume, Dollars as the total principal of loans transacted on our platform between a borrower and the originating bank during the period presented.
+We define Transaction Volume, Number of Loans as the number of loans facilitated on our platform between a borrower and the originating bank during the period presented.
+We believe these metrics are good proxies for our overall scale and reach as a platform.